John Woodhouse (priest)

 Woodhouse was born at Lichfield, son of William, a physician, and his wife, Mary Mompesson, granddaughter and heiress of William Chappel.
 He was educated at Christ Church, Oxford.
-He held incumbencies at Donnington, Shropshire and Stoke on Trent.
+He held incumbencies at Donington, Shropshire and Stoke on Trent.

-In 1849, he published Woodhouse's Annotations on the Apocalypse, which was well received.
+In 1805, he published Woodhouse's Annotations on the Apocalypse, which was well received.
 He married Mercy Peate (or Peet), with whom he had a son, Chappel Woodhouse (1780–1815), who married Amelia Oakeley, daughter of Sir Charles Oakeley, 1st Baronet; and two daughters, Ellen Jane and Mary Anne.
 His daughter Ellen marriaged firstly, Rev. William Robinson, Rector of Swinnerton; secondly, Hugh Dyke Acland, second son of Sir Thomas Dyke Acland, 9th Baronet; and thirdly, Richard Hinckley of Beacon House, Lichfield.

 Woodhouse died on 17 November 1833.